The INAEC and Iloilo as the birthplace of Philippine aviation

 INAEC or the Iloilo – Negros Air Express Co.

 It is not for me to say whether they are the first airline in the Philippines or not, but I just want to share a bit of its history.
 The INAEC was founded in 1932 by Iloilo-native Don Eugenio Lopez Sr., hence, the hub was Iloilo.
-Using its first aircraft, a Stinson Tri-motor, the airline launched its first flight from Iloilo to Manila in 1933.
+Using its first aircraft, a Stinson Tri-motor, the airline launched its inaugural flight from Iloilo to Manila in 1933.
 Within a year, INAEC opened regular services from Iloilo to Manila, Bacolod, and Cebu, then later on to Zamboanga and Davao.
 The airline’s main base was the Iloilo Aerodome.

 Photo: John Tewell